Endogenous Heteroskedasticity in Linear Models: A linear model with endogenous heteroskedasticity

 where $\Sigma_h:=\pi_1'E[\overline Z\, \overline Z']\pi_1$, and $\overline Z' := Z'-X'E[XX']^{-1}E[XZ']$. \end{lemma}

-We provide some further remarks to understand the intuition and nature of the result in Lemma \ref{lemma:bias_2sls}. \begin{enumerate} \item The asymptotic bias of the 2SLS estimator in equation \eqref{eq:bias 2sls} can be succinctly written as $\Sigma_{h}^{-1} \pi_1' E[\overline Zg(D, X)\varepsilon]$, but this might obscure the fact that $h(\cdot)$ is also playing a role through $D$.
+We provide some further remarks to understand the intuition and nature of the result in Lemma \ref{lemma:bias_2sls}. \begin{enumerate} \item The asymptotic bias of the 2SLS estimator in equation \eqref{eq:bias 2sls} can be succinctly written as $\Sigma_{h}^{-1} \pi_1' E[\overline Zg(D, X)\varepsilon]$, but this might obscure the fact that $h(\cdot)$ is also playing a role through $D$, and could, in principle, amplify the bias.

 \item If $g(\cdot)\equiv 1$, i.e., there is no heteroskedasticity in the structural equation, then there is no asymptotic bias in the 2SLS estimator because $E[\overline Z {g(D, X)\varepsilon} ]=E[\overline Z {\varepsilon} ]=0$ by Assumption \ref{assumption:ind}.
 The lack of bias is regardless of $h(\cdot)$.
 For a general $g(\cdot)$, the form of $h(\cdot)$ may matter.